DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 , but that both f0 and f1 are not the same length and not the same as eachother.
 Because of the we leave the ID alone

-# questions about the data
+# Questions about the data

 1. How do annual members and casual riders use Cyclistic bikes differently?